 Here's an example of an agent setting the status and assignee of a ticket in a reply to an email notification:

-An agent can also use the commands in a new email sent to their support address.
+An agent can also use the commands in a new email sent to their support address from their primary email on the account.
 This kind of email creates a new ticket.

 The mail API simply scans the top of your email for the list of commands you want to perform.